Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 MWM provides the following APIs:

-#### MWM CLI

-A CLI (command-line interface) for interacting with the APIs provided.
+- **MWM CLI**: A CLI (command-line interface) for interacting with the APIs provided.

-#### Authentication API

-Provides authentication/authorization to connected clients, such as the Informatics Gateway and other export service clients.
+- **Authentication API**: Provides authentication/authorization to connected clients, such as the Informatics Gateway and other export service clients.

-#### Payloads API

-A set of APIs for uploading/downloading payloads to/from user-deployed applications.
+- **Payloads API**: A set of APIs for uploading/downloading payloads to/from user-deployed applications.

-#### Export API

-A set of APIs to create export sinks, connect applications to export sinks, and register results.
+- **Export API**: A set of APIs to create export sinks, connect applications to export sinks, and register results.

-#### Data Discovery API

-APIs to register data discovery rules, connect the rules to applications.
+- **Data Discovery API**: APIs to register data discovery rules, connect the rules to applications.

-#### Notification Service API

-For subscribing/unsubscribing to MWM events.
+- **Notification Service API**: For subscribing/unsubscribing to MWM events.

 ---

 ### Internal Services

-#### Application Discovery Service

-A service that is responsible scanning for MONAI App Server and other supported orchestration engines and make the applications available to other internal services.
+- **Application Discovery Service**: A service responsible for scanning MONAI App Server and other supported orchestration engines for deployed MONAI Deploy applications.

-#### Job Scheduling Service

-A service that dispatches and records job sent to the orchestration engines and monitors job state and status.
+- **Job Scheduling Service**: A service that dispatches and records jobs sent to the orchestration engines and monitors job state and status.

-#### Notification Service

-Notifies subscribed external entities of the system status and jobs' statuses.
+- **Notification Service**: Notifies subscribed external entities of the system status and jobs' statuses.

-#### Data Discovery Service

-A service that is responsible for applying user-defined data discovery rules to received datasets.
-Results of each ruleset is recorded for job scheduling service.
+- **Data Discovery Service**: A service responsible for applying user-defined data discovery rules to received datasets.
+Results of each ruleset get recorded for the job scheduling service.

-#### Data Export Collection Service

-A service that is responsible for retrieving results from orchestration engines and distribute to all configured export sinks.
+- **Data Export Collection Service**: A service responsible for retrieving results from orchestration engines and distribute them to all configured export sinks.

-#### Data Retention Service

-Monitors storage usages, apply data retention policies and cleans up storage.
+- **Data Retention Service**: Monitors storage usages, apply data retention policies, and cleans up storage.

 ---